cvxgrp/cone_prog_refine/README.md

 It currently runs on a single thread, on CPU.

 **Future.**
-I plan to rewrite the core library in C, and (possibly) provide a distributed implementation of the cone projections and the sparse matrix multiplications, either on multiple threads or on GPU.
+I plan to rewrite the core library in C, support problems whose data is provided as an abstract linear operator, and (possibly) provide a distributed implementation of the cone projections and the sparse matrix multiplications, either on multiple threads or on GPU.
 I also plan to release interfaces to other scientific programming languages.